DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

 makes the layout the parent's layout, so it was just about deleting a list constructor line.

 Pretty successful today :)

+...

+Even managed to make stacklook (except nap rectangles) compatible with the couplebreaker feature.

+_Author's note: "I might get sick from such a long name, but hey, it_ _perfectly encapsulates what the added feature does."_

+Next goals:

+- add sched_waking to couplebreaker
+  - subgoal: make couplebreaking generic for multiple possible "couple"-events (user-supplied event names in settings, generic splitting in KShark code)
+- make nap rectangles compatible with couplebreaker
+- split nap rectangles from stacklook into their own plugin
+- make sched_events compatible with couplebreaker
+- change KernelShark's CMake (e.g. add suffix '-modified' to version)

+After finishing this, move onto the NUMA-aware feature.